+the period when the church of diternative premises have been dvalidable for public worship.

 Name and address of place(s) of worship attended:

 Name

 Signature:

 Position: (e.g. Vicar/Pastor/Minister/Priest)

 Correspondence address:

 Telephone number:

-In the event that you have attended worship at different places of worship during the relevant period e.g. as you have moved areas, but taken together the attendance at worship at these places of worship would be sufficient to qualify for a Foundation place, please ask your Minister of Religion for each place of worship to complete this form specifying the relevant periods of attendance and frequency.
+Note to the Parent/Carer: In the event that you have attended worship at different places of worship during the relevant period e.g. as you have moved areas, but taken together the attendance at worship at these places of worship would be sufficient to qualify for a Foundation place, please ask your Minister of Religion for each place of worship to complete this form specifying the relevant periods of attendance and frequency.